SebastianDrynda/CarND-Behavioral-Cloning-P3/writeup.md

 Track 2
 - Two laps driving forward.
 That was not enough data to stay on the whole track (data/04_track2_forward)
 - Four additionally laps driving forward (data/05_track2_forward).
-To stay on track for four laps on track 2, was challenging for me :)
+Four laps on track 2, was challenging for me :)

 All these data was used for training the model with 10 epochs.
 The data was shuffled randomly.
 The following picture shows the training: